Pylons/pyramid/docs/glossary.rst

      of configuration declarations might be performed by a :term:`scan` of code in a package.

-   Configuration Decoration
+   configuration decoration
      Metadata implying one or more :term:`configuration declaration` invocations.
 Often set by configuration Python :term:`decorator` attributes, such as ``repoze.bfg.view.bfg_view``, aka ``@bfg_view``.

-   Scan
+   scan
      The term used by :mod:`repoze.bfg` to define the process of importing and examining all code in a Python package or module for :term:`configuration decoration`.

-   Configurator
+   configurator
      An object used to do :term:`configuration declaration` within an application.
 The most common configurator is an instance of the ``repoze.bfg.configuration.Configurator`` class.

-   Imperative Configuration
+   imperative configuration
      The configuration mode in which you use Python to call methods on a :term:`Configurator` in order to add each :term:`configuration declaration` required by your application.

-   Declarative Configuration
+   declarative configuration
      The configuration mode in which you use :term:`ZCML` to make a set of :term:`configuration declaration` statements.

-   Not Found View
+   Not Found view
       The :term:`view callable` invoked by :mod:`repoze.bfg` when the developer explicitly raises a
       ``repoze.bfg.exceptions.NotFound`` exception from within